hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step5-parallel.md

 ## A Race ##

-Let's have a race to validate this claim, even on a single node cluster like Minikube in this Katacoda instance.
+Let's have a race to validate this claim, even on this limited Katacoda Kubernetes instance.

 ### Serially ###